 - 1. Do one of the following: - In the navigation pane, click Administration > Trunks > ISDN Profiles. - In the navigation pane, click Administration > Trunks > SIP Profiles. - 2.
 Do one of the following: - To edit an existing profile, click the name of the profile in the list pane. - To create a new profile, click New. - 3.
-In the Name field, type the name for the ISDN profile.
+In the Name field, enter the name for the ISDN profile.

-The name of the default profile SystemISDNTrunk is reserved and cannot be used for new profiles.
+Note: The name of the default profile SystemISDNTrunk is reserved and cannot be used for new profiles.
 The SystemISDNTrunk profile cannot be edited.

 - 4. Select the Enable check box. - 5.
-In the Custom parameters field, do one of the following: - Type SEND_BTN_AS_RNIE no to specify that the switch presents the BTN associated with the trunk group. - Type SEND_BTN_AS_RNIE yes (default) to specify that the switch presents the caller ID. - 6.
+In the Custom parameters field, do one of the following: - Enter SEND_BTN_AS_RNIE = no to specify that the switch presents the BTN associated with the trunk group. - Enter SEND_BTN_AS_RNIE = yes (default) to specify that the switch presents the caller ID. - 6.
 Click Save.

-Once configured, the ISDN profile must be applied to the appropriate trunk group.
-See Associating an ISDN Profile with a Trunk Group on page 157 for information about assigning an ISDN profile to a trunk group.
+Note: After it is configured, the ISDN profile must be applied to the appropriate trunk group.
+See Associating an ISDN Profile with a Trunk Group on page 159 for information about assigning an ISDN profile to a trunk group.